Credit Counseling Attorney in White Plains

 Bankruptcy laws are constantly changing.
 One of the most recent modifications was made in 2005 by the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
 A New York bankruptcy attorney who is familiar with bankruptcy law should be contacted by anyone considering filing for bankruptcy as this new law contains many new requirements.
-One such requirement imposed by BAPCPA states that any new bankruptcy debtor must receive credit counseling from an approved credit counseling agency before the bankruptcy filing.
+One such requirement imposed by BAPCPA states that any new bankruptcy debtor must receive counseling from an approved credit counseling agency before the bankruptcy filing.

-BAPCPA specifically states that a debtor has to receive an “individual or group briefing” from a nonprofit budget and credit counseling agency within 180 days before filing for bankruptcy.
+BAPCPA specifically states that a debtor has to receive an “individual or group briefing” from a nonprofit budget and counseling agency within 180 days before you file for bankruptcy.
 The briefing can be in person, by telephone, or via the Internet.
-The law states that the briefing must outline all of the opportunities for available credit counseling and help the debtor perform a related budget analysis.
+The law states that the briefing must outline all of the opportunities for available credit card counseling and help the debtor perform a related budget analysis.
 If the counseling results in the development of a debt management plan, it has to be filed with the bankruptcy court.

-An agency must meet several criteria before it can be approved as a credit counselor.
+An agency must meet several criteria before it can be approved as a credit card counselor.
 Among other things, an agency must:

 - Have qualified, experienced counselors who provide adequate counseling and have no financial interest in the counseling outcome.

 - Handle client funds securely.

 - Possess financial security to oversee the repayment plans of clients.